 The droopy, ornamental grass planted in the center of this container garden gives it a little bit of humor and some attitude.
 The white euphorbia and purple sutera also fit with the playful look of this container garden.Continue to 22 of 27 below.

 22 of 27

-Small Hanging Container Garden with Hens and Chicks
+Small Hanging Basket With Hens and Chicks

 This small hanging basket container garden is filled with sempervivum, also known as hens and chicks.
-Traditionally, these succulents were grown on roofs to guard against thunderbolts, storms and sorcery.
+Traditionally, these succulents were grown on roofs to guard against thunderbolts, storms, and sorcery.
 This basket would make a great house present.Continue to 23 of 27 below.

 23 of 27

-Million Bells Container Garden in Zinc Pot
+Million Bells in Zinc Pot

 A single plant can make a beautiful statement if it's in the right container.
 The contrast of the pink million bells with the dark gray of the zinc pot makes a great looking container garden.Continue to 24 of 27 below.

 This container garden couldn't be simpler—a bowl with pansies.
 This is a good example of an easy, almost instant container garden that is just plain lovely.Continue to 25 of 27 below.